asura6/Fortran-Python-Advection-and-Diffusion-Models/README.md

 numerical schemes and Python programs to visualize the results.

 ## Programs
 `Program_1.py`
 One-dimensional simulation of the advection of a gas using the Forward-in-time Backward-in-space (FTBS) scheme with constant windspeed.

+`Program_2.py`
-`Program_2.py` One-dimensional simulation of the advection of a gas using the FTBS scheme with non-constant wind speed
+One-dimensional simulation of the advection of a gas using the FTBS scheme with non-constant wind speed

+`Program_3.py`
-`Program_3.py` One-dimensional simulation of the advection and diffusion of a gas with constant wind-speed
+One-dimensional simulation of the advection and diffusion of a gas with constant wind-speed

+`Program_4.py`
-`Program_4.py` One-dimensional simulation of the advection and diffusion of a gas with non-constant wind speed
+One-dimensional simulation of the advection and diffusion of a gas with non-constant wind speed

+`Program_5.py`
-`Program_5.py` Two-dimensional simulation of the advection of a gas in a low-pressure system using either the upwind-scheme or the leap-frog scheme without filtering.
+Two-dimensional simulation of the advection of a gas in a low-pressure system using either the upwind-scheme or the leapfrog scheme without filtering.

 ## Makefile commands
 ### make